 I’ve always appreciated logos as creative by-products of companies to present themselves visually – from simple vector graphics to intricate designs reminiscent of medieval coat-of-arms.
-Interestingly, logos prove that human beings are indeed visual beings.
+Interestingly, logo design proves that human beings are indeed visual beings.
 We easily recognize something based on its color, shape, and orientation – once we see and experience something it’s likely that we’ll never forget it.

-So hate it or love it, there’s no denying that these company logo parodies are products of equally-creative people and they’re here to stay.
+So hate it or love it, there’s no denying that these funny logo parodies are products of equally creative people and they’re here to stay.
 Here’s a roundup of iconic and well-known logos parodied for your inspiration and for your entertainment:

 L’Oreal Paris is well-known for its hair and skin products, providing women confidence and youth.
 The parodied logo of L’Oreal, L’IreelApparence means The Unreal Appearance in French.

 The Coca-Cola Company is well-known for the dynamic ribbon and Spencerian script used in its logo.
-The company is also known for its HUGE budget when it comes to advertising – a whooping $2 billion for ad spending, now its time to open a bottle of coke and enjoy commercialism.
+The company is also known for its HUGE budget when it comes to advertising – a whopping $2 billion for ad spending, now it’s time to open a bottle of coke and enjoy commercialism.

 Apple’s design philosophy has always been about simplicity and functionality.
 You’ll see this design philosophy in all their products, from the very first iPod to the latest iPhone 4s.
 But, as you can see, getting all those features into one, solid block of technology costs a lot.